ansys/pymeilisearch/doc/source/index.rst

         Learn about the capabilities, features, and key topics of the project.

+    .. grid-item-card:: Contributing :fa:`gavel`
+        :link: contributing
+        :link-type: doc

+        Learn about the capabilities, features, and key topics of the project.

 .. jinja:: main_toctree

     {% if build_api or build_examples %}